 3 years

-Features of the development of children from 3 to 5 years
+Features of development of children from 3 to 5 years old

 The physical development of a 3-5 year old child is determined by several parameters:

-3. the skull of a three-year-old baby is equal to 80% of the volume of the skull of an adult, the spine is unstable, and the bones and joints are easily deformed from negative external influences;
+3. the skull of a three-year-old child is equal to 80% of the volume of an adult’s skull, the spine is unstable, and bones and joints are easily deformed from negative external influences;

-4. very fast blood circulation corresponds to a pressure of 95 to 58, there is increased excitability, leading to rapid fatigue.
+4. very rapid blood circulation corresponds to a pressure of 95 to 58, increased excitability is observed, leading to rapid fatigue.

-How do girls and boys grow up from 5 to 10 years old?
+How do girls and boys grow from 5 to 10 years old?

-Starting from the age of 5, the child's body gradually transforms into adolescence.
-The norms of height and weight for children 10 years old, as well as in the primary school period, are:
+Starting from the age of 5, the child’s body gradually transforms into a teenage one.
+The height and weight standards for children aged 10 years, as well as during the primary school period, are:

 • 6 years - the body becomes 6-7 cm taller and 2.5-3 kg heavier, average height equal to 107-121 cm, weight 18-28 kg, chest circumference 56-65 cm;